Area

 Targeted topics

-- Ultra Light-weight materials for space exploration (Mg-based, Polymers, etc.).
+- Ultra Light-weight materials for space exploration (Mg-based, Polymers,).

 - Advanced structural materials for space environments and human protection.

-- Advanced materials for space exploration: Metal- and Ceramic-matrix composites (MMCs, CMCs), New metal based system (Superalloys, HEAs, BMGs, etc.) and innovative coating systems as thermal and corrosive barriers
+- Advanced materials for space exploration: polymer-, metal- and ceramic-matrix composites (PMCs, MMCs, CMCs), multifunctional materials, new metal based system (Superalloys, HEAs, BMGs, etc.) and innovative coating systems as thermal and corrosive barriers

 - Space explotation: Thermophysical properties measurements under microgravity, In-situ resource utilization and ground-based supports.